verbb/formie/packages/docs/browser/ui-reference/fields/file-upload.md

 });
 ```

-## Styling classes
+## Styling Classes

 These classes are for presentation only.
-They are not behavior requirements:
+They are not behaviour requirements:

 ### File Input (Simple)